 The Jones Firm will deal with the adjusters and legal issues throughout the claims process until you are released from care and regain the level of health you had prior to the accident.

 The Jones Firm will work together with you to build your claim in a manner that provides the best opportunity to compensate you for all you have gone through.
 We will check in with you from time to time to monitor the status of your care, because a gap in treatment may negatively impact your claim.
-Additionally, once your care is completed, we will prepare a demand package that highlights your claim and provides the insurance company what it needs to efficiently evaluate your claim and fully compensate you.
+Additionally, once your care is completed, we will prepare a demand package that highlights your claim and provides the insurance company what it needs to effectively evaluate your claim and fully compensate you.

 There is no definite answer, as the length of your treatment largely determines how long the process takes.
 But, rest assured that once your care is complete, we will efficiently prepare a demand package that we will forward to the insurance company and will work hard to resolve your claim efficiently and for the maximum that the law allows.